-An extended loan period may be granted.
-Restrictions may be imposed on the number and type of material available for extended loan.
+An extended loan period ~~is available on request unless there is high demand on materials or limited availability. may be granted.
+Restrictions may be imposed on the number and type of material available for extended loan.~~

 1.6 Loan Period